AnExiledDev/claude-code-docker-for-windows/MCP.md

 `claude mcp add -t http tavily-search https://mcp.tavily.com/mcp/?tavilyApiKey=` (Add your API Key to the end of the string)

 ## Ref.Tools
-`claude mcp add -t http ref-tools https://api.ref.tools/mcp?apiKey=`
+`claude mcp add -t http ref-tools https://api.ref.tools/mcp?apiKey=` (Add your API Key to the end of the string)